Rahul91025/FaktuLite/README.md

 ## Deployment on Render

+This application is configured for deployment on Render as a full-stack application.
+The backend serves both the API and the built frontend static files.

+### Backend Deployment (Web Service)

+1. **Create a new Web Service** on Render connected to your GitHub repository
+2. **Build Command:** `npm install`
+3. **Start Command:** `npm start`
+4. **Environment Variables:**
+   - `SUPABASE_URL`: Your Supabase project URL
+   - `SUPABASE_ANON_KEY`: Your Supabase anonymous key
+   - `JWT_SECRET`: A secure JWT secret key
+   - `PORT`: (Optional, defaults to 10000 on Render)

+The backend will automatically build the frontend during deployment and serve it.

+### Frontend Configuration

+The frontend is configured with:
+- SPA routing support via `_redirects` file
+- React Router for client-side navigation
+- Production API calls pointing to the deployed backend

+### Important Notes

+- The frontend `.env` file is gitignored to prevent exposing sensitive data
+- All API calls in the frontend are configured to use the production backend URL
+- The application supports direct navigation to routes like `/login`, `/about`, etc.

+## Deployment on Render

 This application is configured for deployment on Render as separate services: a Web Service for the backend and a Static Site for the frontend.

 ### Prerequisites